MarkWithall/markwithall.github.com/_posts/2014-03-22-to-rebase-or-not-to-rebase.md

   - Or better, if there is a conflict, rebase using the patch queue and name the commits that resolve conflicts explicitly
   - This is less of an issue if you have good test coverage
 * Can only be done with local changesets (i.e. before pull or push); hence can prevent collaboration on a branch

+  - _You can collaborate on a branch when rebasing, either with bundles or a private clone set up for just the branch.
+Requires about the same amount of coordination as the alternatives._ [@DaveCTurner](https://twitter.com/davecturner)

 Personally, I tend to favour the rebase approach as I’m somewhat OCD about having a pretty looking graph of the history.